samaniego-erwin/logger/README.md

 This tool supports the default log format and only version 2.
 The following reference was used: [AWS Flow Log Records Documentation](https://docs.aws.amazon.com/vpc/latest/userguide/flow-log-records.html).

-The lookup table `lookupTable.csv` is based on the example provided.
-The protocol number mapping file, `protocol-numbers-1.csv`, is based on information from [IANA Protocol Numbers](http://www.iana.org/assignments/protocol-numbers/protocol-numbers.xhtml) as referenced in the Flow Log Records documentation.
+Given a `dstport` and `protocol`, the lookup table `lookupTable.csv` returns a tag corresponding to those inputs.
+The lookup table is based on the example provided.
+The protocol number mapping file, `protocol-numbers-1.csv`, is based on information from the [IANA Protocol Numbers](http://www.iana.org/assignments/protocol-numbers/protocol-numbers.xhtml), as referenced in the Flow Log Records documentation.
+This mapping file is used to determine the protocol keyword associated with a protocol number.

 The output is written to `output.txt`.
 If the file already exists, the output is appended.